 - It is best to avoid large areas of high-chroma colours in graphs which must hold a users attention for extended periods.
 This is because such colours tend to produce after-image effects which are can be distracting. - If the size of the areas presented in a graph is important, then the areas should be rendered with colours of similar luminance.
-This is because lighter colours tend to make areas look larger than darker colours. - When colours are used to indicate group membership, the colours should be easy to distinguish.
+This is because lighter colours tend to make areas look larger than darker colours.
+See (Cleveland and McGill, 1983) for example. - When colours are used to indicate group membership, the colours should be easy to distinguish.